temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal operator search-attribute remove: Remove custom Search Attributes

-Remove custom Search Attributes from the options that can be assigned or used with Workflow Queries.
+Remove custom [Search Attributes](/visibility#search-attribute) from the options that can be assigned or used with Workflow Queries.

 ```
 temporal operator search-attribute remove \
     --name YourAttributeName
 ```

-Remove without confirmation:
+Remove attributes without confirmation:

 ```
 temporal operator search-attribute remove \